|

 My name is Richard Herskovitz.
-I am married, and the
+I am

-father of 3 beautiful children.
-I am also fortunate enough to be considered one
+56 years old, married, and the father of 3 beautiful children.
+I am also

-of the top Amateur Natural Bodybuilders in the country.
+the country.
 I am also an amputee.

 In October 2005, I contracted a disease called Necrotizing Fasciitis, also known